ergest/sql_patterns/Book/chap5.md

 6. Strings have different casing so direct comparison fails

 We'll break these patterns down into two three groups:
-1. Handing formatting issues
+1. Handing type conversions
 3. Handing NULLs
 2. Handing division by zero
 3. Handing inconsistent comparisons

-## Handling Formatting Issues
+## Handling Type Conversions
 SQL supports 3 primitive data types, strings, numbers and dates.
 They allow for mathematical operations with numbers, calendar operations with dates and many types of string operations.

 It's quite common to see numbers and dates stored as strings, especially when you're loading flat text files like CSVs or TSVs.
 Some data loading tools will try and guess the type and format it on the fly but they're not always correct.
 So you will often have to manually convert dates and numbers.